Here is a great post I saw today of what Millennials want out of the real estate process. Why should you care? Zillow says they make up 55% of buyers!

 Great advice.
 We can help.

 Drone photo and video footage can add some cool and interesting views to real estate listings.
-But to create them for real estate purposes, which is considered a commercial use, the person controlling the drone (the “Pilot in Command”) must be legal, which means they should have an FAA issued Remove Pilot certificate.
+But to create them for real estate purposes, which is considered a commercial use, the person controlling the drone (the “Pilot in Command”) must be legal, which means they should have an FAA issued Remove Pilot certificate (small UAV license).
 Failure to do so can mean fines as well as possible jail time.
-To get a certificate, you must pass the remote pilot knowledge test, which asks questions about airspace, weather, who qualifies, airport operations, emergency procedures and preflight/flight procedures, to name a few.
+To get a certificate, you must pass the remote pilot knowledge test, which asks questions about airspace, weather, who qualifies, airport operations, emergency procedures and pre-flight/flight procedures, to name a few. just because you do have a license does not mean you can fly everywhere.
+Many areas around larger cities do have airspace class restrictions and if you do not know what they are or how to get approval, you are putting your client, and yourself at huge risk, by not only fines by the FAA, but possibly personal liability if something bad happened.

-I just passed my test to get my remote pilot certificate, so I thought I would pass along my experience if you are interested.
+I passed my test in 2017, so I am a sUAV pilot!
+I thought I would pass along my experience if you are interested.
 I will say, I think it is a good idea that people have to go through this whole process, and in fact, I would almost suggest a hobbyist have to go though it as well, given the consequences of someone doing something stupid with another plane in the sky….but that is for another day.
 I did learn a lot and have a good appreciation for why there is a need for this process.

 This is all I did.
 I would suggest reading at least the summary to the Part 107 rules & regulations.
 There are a few questions about eligibility.
 Here are some helpful resources: